steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

 ## Create the Github App

-Firstly, open the [Github apps](https://github.com/settings/apps) section and click _New Github App_.
+Firstly, go to the [Github apps](https://github.com/settings/apps) section and click _New Github App_.
 You should see the following screen:

 ![Github New App Screen](/screenshots/github-app-new.png)

-There we need to fill in the following information:
+There you need to fill in the following information:

 **Github App Name** -> The name for your app, it can be anything, e.g. `Tinyauth`